1Password/onepassword-sdk-js/examples/README.md

 - Details of newly created and updated items.
 - Generated passwords (PIN, memorable, random).
 - A shareable link for shared items.
+- SSH key attributes like public key and fingerprint.
+- Document content after replacing the file.
+- A list of file field items and file deletions.

-These outputs show the results of vault and item operations, password generation, and sharing.
+These outputs show the results of vault and item operations, password generation, item sharing, and management of SSH and document items.